s-shifat/Tube-Clips/README.md

 # Tube-Clips

 This is a simple youtube video and audo downloader program.
 This is writen in python-3.
 The main libraries I used are `tkinter` and `pytube`.
-I mainly wrote this program as I have just started learning `tkinter`.
+I mainly wrote this program as I have passed few days exploring `tkinter`.

 ### How to install?